andersmurphy/hyperlith/README.md

 #### Signals are only for ephemeral client side state

 Signals should only be used for ephemeral client side state.
 Things like: the current value of a text input, whether a popover is visible, current csrf token, input validation errors.
-Signals can be controlled on the client via expressions, or from the backend via `merge-signals`.
+Signals can be controlled on the client via expressions, or from the backend via `patch-signals`.

-#### Signals in fragments should be declared __ifmissing
+#### Signals in elements should be declared __ifmissing

-Because signals are only being used to represent ephemeral client state that means they can only be initialised by fragments and they can only be changed via expressions on the client or from the server via `merge-signals` in an action.
-Signals in fragments should be declared `__ifmissing` unless they are "view only".
+Because signals are only being used to represent ephemeral client state that means they can only be initialised by elements and they can only be changed via expressions on the client or from the server via `patch-signals` in an action.
+Signals in elements should be declared `__ifmissing` unless they are "view only".

 #### View only signals